July 14, 2018

 While Boston’s defense quickly forced D.C. to punt on their opening drive, things didn’t quite go as planned for the Renegades offense in the first quarter.
 Following the first play from scrimmage — a pitch out to the right — Renegades running back Angelica Pascual #1 exited the game with a leg injury.
 Boston leaned on the passing game to move the ball downfield, including a 27-yard haul by Emily Beinecke #87, but the drive eventually stalled in the red zone with a turnover on downs.

 The Renegades defense responded with a fumble recovery by linewoman Laura Pula #72, her career first.
-Despite the excellent field position, and a 13-yard reception by rookie Sarah Tully #31 to bring them as close as the 10 yard line, Boston was unable to put points on the scoreboard.
+Despite the excellent field position, and a 13-yard reception by rookie Sarah Tully #31 to bring them to the 10 yard line, Boston was unable to put points on the scoreboard.
 D.C. took over after an unsuccessful field goal attempt.

 The defense quickly forced another punt, once again establishing nice field position for the Renegades.
 Quarterback Allison Cahill #7 remained on the sideline during the next series to treat an injury while tight end Kathryn Tylander #15 temporarily helmed the offense.
 The first quarter expired with Tylander under center, and Boston punted early in the second frame.
 A well executed punt by Ash Beckham #80 had D.C. pinned behind their own 10 yard line.